If you’re designing a product with a hinge, there’s a decent chance you want it hidden away from the world.

 While there are plenty of products that have exposed hinges, most consumer products are designed to be visually appealing.
 (Sadly, a hinge is not in most people’s eyes.)
 There are other valuable uses for hidden hinges that we’ll cover below.

 As you can imagine, building a hidden hinge into a product is more complicated than using an exposed hinge.
 Here are the most important questions to keep in mind for hidden door hinge design:

-Kitchen cabinets tend to have hidden hinges -- all you see is the door.
-Grills often have elements of hidden hinge design in them, particularly the counterbalance that allows you to open the monstrous lid with ease.
+Appliances often have hidden hinges, too.
+Grills have elements of hidden hinge design in them, particularly the counterbalance that allows you to open the monstrous lid with ease.
 Even some refrigerators use hidden hinges.
 (What’s a hidden hinge on a refrigerator, you ask?
 Some fridges have decorative panels that look like cabinetry -- hidden hinges help achieve a consistent look in the kitchen.)

 There are several reasons, some of them functional, to use a concealed hinge:

 - Aesthetics: Many customer goods look better without a bulky counterbalance or articulating hinge in the way.

 - Saving space: A no-show hinge can allow a product to fit into a tighter space and smaller packaging than one with exposed hinges.